Given the prevailing sentiment in Silicon Valley, maybe the answer could be “why not?” But not for us.

 Highlighted regular people exploring data

-Showcased our product a little Inspired curiosity for the majority of riders
+Showcased our product a little and inspired curiosity for the majority of riders

 Reinforced our belief that data is for anyone (#dataforall)